ermongroup/cs228-notes/representation/undirected/index.md

 Recall that in the case of Bayesian networks, we defined a set of independencies $$I(G)$$ that were described by a directed graph $$G$$, and showed how these describe true independencies that must hold in a distribution $$p$$ that factorizes over the directed graph, i.e. $$I(G) \subseteq I(p)$$.

-{% marginfigure 'markovblanket' 'assets/img/markovblanket.png' 'In an MRF, a node $$X$$ is independent from the rest of the graph given its neighbors (which are reffered to at the Markov blanket of $$X$$.'%}
+{% marginfigure 'markovblanket' 'assets/img/markovblanket.png' 'In an MRF, a node $$X$$ is independent from the rest of the graph given all its neighbors (which are reffered to at the Markov blanket of $$X$$.'%}
 What independencies can be then described by an undirected MRF?
 The answer here is very simple and intuitive: variables $$x,y$$ are dependent if they are connected by a path of unobserved variables.
 However, if $$x$$'s neighbors are all observed, then $$x$$ is independent of all the other variables, since they influence $$x$$ only via its neighbors.

 In particular, if a set of observed variables forms a cutset between two halves of the graph, then variables in one half are independent from ones in the other.